Last modified: Aug 14, 2024

 Mirrors

-Mirrors are an essential part of the user interface in cars.
-Mirrors serve as a critical visual aid that allows the driver to observe the vehicle’s surroundings, providing basic situational awareness and contributing to safe driving.
+Mirrors are an essential part of the UI in cars.
+They provide critical visual aid, allowing the driver to observe the vehicle’s surroundings and contributing to safe driving.

 Read all about mirrors.